 RVing is a great way to get outside and relax.
 In our fast-paced world, we all need this time away!
 If you really want to enjoy a peaceful escape, boondocking is the way to go.
-If you’re new to boondocking or you aren’t sure where you can boondock, don’t worry.
-These amazing boondocking apps will help you find the best spots!
+But what is boondocking, where can you boondock, and how do you find the best spots?
+Keep reading!
+We’ve got the full scoop, including a list of boondocking apps that will help you locate amazing free campsites!

 What Is Boondocking?

 If you’ve never heard of boondocking before, you might not even know what it is.
 Boondocking is a fairly simple concept; it’s basically camping for free without hookups.

 For camping off-grid like this, there are many things to consider before actually heading out to a remote camp spot.
 These things include your water tank capacity (fresh, grey, and black), a power source (like solar), a way to use the bathroom, a way to cook food, and a way to manage your trash.
 Once you have these off-grid living aspects covered, free camping, here you come!

 ➔ New to boondocking?
 Start here: Important Things To Know Before You Go

 There are plenty of places you can boondock—from public lands to parking lots.
 But just like traditional RV parks, not all boondocking spots are created equal.
 To get the best sites and stay safe on the road, there are a few simple things you can do.